tedjanton/Brewd/WikiDocs/frontend-routes.md

 * Nav bar

 ## ```/shops/:id```
-* Display all of the venue's details
+* Display all of the shop's details
 * Displays number of coffees at that shop
 * Feed of user's "sip" activity